alphagov/govuk-import-export-prototype/guide/starting-to-export/overview.markdown

 There are different processes if you either:

-- [send goods abroad](/send-goods-abroad.html) on a one-off or irregular basis - eg after selling goods on an online auction site
+- [send small, low value goods abroad](/send-goods-abroad.html) - eg after selling goods on an online auction site
 - [take goods out of the UK temporarily](/guide/take-goods-out-uk-temporarily-for-business/overview.html) - eg to a trade fair

 ##Export advice and finance